itflow-org/itflow/README.md

   * Check account Balances using FreePBX IVR

 * Multi-Tenant - One Instance Multiple Companies and Users
-* Audit Logging - Logs actions of users on the system
+* Audit Logging - Logs detailed actions of users and events
-* Permission / Roles
+* Permissions / Roles
 * 2FA Login Support (TOTP)

 ### Installation Instructions

 * Change directory to your webroot
 * git clone https://github.com/johnnyq/itflow.git .
-* Create a MySQL/MariaDB database
+* Create a MariaDB database (Note MySQL is broken)
 * Point your browser to your Web Server
 * Go through the Setup Process
 * Login